 The celebration netted over $11,000 from the house tours, the bazaar, the dinner auction, the sale of the food and the tour, the sale of tote bags and aprons, which bore the garland of flowers logo designed by Mary Hartford.
 The proceeds were deposited in a special university account, which became the Annual Assembly Series Program Endowment, from which the Club annually releases an amount as its donation to the Graham Chapel Assembly Series Lecture Fund.

 General Operating Funds of the Club

 Activities of the Woman’s Club date back to its founding year of 1910.
-Members now joining at the Centennial Sustaining, Sponsoring, or Benefactor levels of $100 are donating funds to help the club in its outreach activities to newcomers and current members.
+Members now joining at the Sustaining, Sponsoring, or Benefactor levels of at least $100 are donating funds to help the club in its outreach activities to newcomers and current members.
 This is a non-tax deductible donation and there are no additional personal benefits.

 Your fully tax-deductible membership contribution supports the ongoing educational activities of the Woman’s Club included on this page.
 The Woman’s Club encourages matching corporate gifts.
 Please contact your company’s human resources office.